AskingNikhil/HelloWorld/README.md

 My first project for learning GitHub.

 This is going great.
-Am loving Git.
+I am loving Git.

-Am Nikhil Agarwal and am learning to Git.
+I am Nikhil Agarwal and am learning to Git.

 Day 2:
-A course on Git helps to sort few thngs.
+A course on Git helps to sort few things.

 Day 3:
-Github and open source computing is really efective..
+Github and open source computing is really effective..
 I will soon be starting to work on a live project on GitHub.